deepmorph-bio/Prot-DNA_experiments/README.md

 # Prot-DNA_experiments
-This repository will contain our experiments related to affinity prediction on Protein DNA complex
+This repository will contain our experiments related to DNA/RNA binding site prediction on DBPs